FloSchl8/openhab-ecovacs/README.md

 ### Docker

 The easiest was is to use docker-compose.
 For the library to work, you have to specify some configuration values in an _.env_-File (see [docker docs](https://docs.docker.com/compose/environment-variables/)).
-The _.env_-File must contain the following variables
+The _.env_-File must contain the following variables.

 ```
 email=your_ecovacs_email